 Primary Source References

 1818 August 7.
-(Jefferson to Martha Jefferson Randolph).
-"An attack of rheumatism in the knee yesterday, without retarding my journey, affects my walking.
-I have tried once to-day the delicious bath and shall do it twice a day hereafter."
+(Jefferson to Martha Jefferson Randolph). "[A]n attack of rheumatism in the knee yesterday, without retarding my journey, affects my walking.
+I have tried once to-day the delicious bath & shall do it twice a day hereafter."5

 1818 August 14.
 (Jefferson to Martha Jefferson Randolph).
-"I wrote to you by our last mail of the 8th. having been now here a week and continued to bathe 3 times a day, a quarter of an hour at a time.
-I continue well, as I was when I came.
-Having no sympton to judge by at that time I may presume the seeds of my rheumatism eradicated, and desirous to prevent the necessity of ever coming here a 2d time, I believe I shall yield to the general advice of a three weeks course."
+"I wrote to you by our last mail of the 8th having been now here a week & continued to bathe 3 times a day, a quarter of an hour at a time, I continue well, as I was when I came. having no symptom to judge by at what time I may presume the seeds of my rheumatism eradicated, and desirous to prevent the necessity of ever coming here a 2d time, I believe I shall yeild to the general advice of a three weeks course."6

 1818 August 21.
 (Jefferson to Martha Jefferson Randolph).
-"I do not know what may be the effect of this course of bathing on my constitution; but I am under great threats that it will work it’s effect thro’ a system of boils.
-A large swelling on my seat,increasing for several days past in size and hardness disables me from sitting but on the corner of a chair.
-Another swelling begins to manifest itself to-day on the other seat.
-It happens fortunately that Capt.
-Harris is here in a carriage alone, and proposes to set out on the same day I had intended.
-He offers me a seat which I shall gladly accept. ..Perhaps these swellings may yet disappear, but I have little hope of that."
+"I do not know what may be the effect of this course of bathing, on my constitution; but I am under great threats that it will work it’s effect thro’ a system of boils. a large swelling on my seat,increasing for several days past in size and hardness disables me from sitting but on the corner of a chair. another swelling begins to manifest itself to-day1 on the other seat. it happens fortunately that Capt Harris is here in a carriage alone, and proposes to set out on the same day I had intended. he offers me a seat which I shall gladly accept. ... perhaps these swellings may yet disappear, but I have little hope of that."7

 1819 July 5.
 (Jefferson to Henry Dearborn).
-"I received yesterday your favor of June 24, and am very sensible of the interest you so kindly take in my health.
-The eruptive complaint which came upon me in Aug. last was unquestionably produced by the bath of the warm springs, which I tried on account of rheumatism.
-The cause of the eruption was mistaken, and it was treated with severe unctions of mercury & sulphur.
-These reduced me to death's door, and on ceasing to use them I recovered immediately, and consider my health as more perfectly re-established except some small effect on the bowels produced by these remedies and nearly, altho' not entirely, worn off."
+"I recieved yesterday your favor of June 24. and am very sensible of the interest you so kindly take in my health. the eruptive complaint which came upon me in Aug. last was unquestionably produced by the bath of the warm springs, which I tried on account of rheumatism[.] the cause of the eruption was mistaken, and it was treated with severe unctions of mercury & sulphur. these reduced me to death's door; and on ceasing to use them I recovered immediately, and consider my health as now perfectly re-established, except some small effect on the bowels produced by these remedies and nearly, altho' not entirely, worn off."9

-- The springs Jefferson used at Hot Springs are still active.
-The Homestead Resort is located near those springs.
+The springs that Thomas Jefferson used at Hot Springs remain active today.
+The Homestead Resort is located near those springs in Bath County, Virginia.